 It goes without saying that many businesses with marketable security investments will have sustained losses due to the recent stock market challenges.
-At Zeifmans, we’ve been working closely with our clients throughout the COVID-19 crisis to date, ensuring that their business ventures remain profitable during this unprecedented time.
+At Zeifmans, we’ve been working closely with our clients throughout the COVID-19 crisis to date, providing them with COVID-19 taxation advise and ensuring that their business ventures remain profitable during this unprecedented time.

 Over the last 60 years, our tax team has amassed an incredible amount of taxation knowledge.
 And while the world has never before seen a crisis quite like this one, we have stood by clients through prior economic storms, and watched them emerge with strength and resilience.
 Those experiences have given us unique perspective, enabling us to provide our clients with actionable advice that will stand the test of time.

 In today’s blog post, we’re going to be sharing our taxation advice for businesses affected by the COVID-19 crisis.

 Capital losses can be carried back up to three taxation years and applied against capital gains of those years.
 Therefore, if a business has reported capital gains in any of the last three taxation years, it likely makes sense to trigger the capital losses in order to carryback the loss and recover taxes paid in those earlier years.
 If you believe an investment will rebound, then all you will need to do is wait out a thirty-day period before buying back the same marketable security.